Sean-Cinac/RXLogger/README.md

 A way to fetch public information of Roblox users, the easy way!

-To execute the program use the sh script, simply type in "./run.sh {arguments}"
+To execute the program use the sh script, simply type in "./run.sh {arguments}" For windows, do the same thing just on the run.bat script

 valid arguments: